Guaranteed Best Mortgage Rates Ontario, From 3.99% 5 Years Fixed and 5.15% Variable

 How do you value peace of mind?
 It’s hard to put a price on this, but for many, even though there may be a potential dollar cost savings with the variable rate, it may not be worth the risk if the variable rate increases higher, and remains higher than expected.
 For a fixed rate mortgage holder, the cost of the potentially higher long term rate is worth it.

-But at this specific point in history, in late 2023, with higher rates, what is the best type of fixed rate to choose from?
+But at this specific point in history, in August 2024, with higher rates, what is the best type of fixed rate to choose from?

 Fixed Mortgage Rate Terms: A shorter or longer mortgage term?
 Benefits and risks of each